 - market development

 - community economic development

-If you are interested in volunteering on a dynamic Board of Directors and have a passion for nurturing prosperity on your community, we invite you to forward an expression of interest, with a resume to:
+If you are interested in volunteering on our Board of Directors and have a passion for nurturing prosperity in your community, we invite you to forward an expression of interest (2022 Application Form can be found here) with a resume to:

 Community Futures Peterborough